vagelim/scripts/README.md

 - **frame2.py**         - redis framework that enables logging and secure storing of keys

-- **masstxt.py**        - script that takes a CSV file of phone numbers and sends a text to all of them (Google Voice account required)
+- **masstxt.py**        - python script that takes a CSV file of phone numbers and sends a text to all of them (Google Voice account required)

-- **postFlash**         - script that sets up TonidoPlug 1.0 after flashing to factory firmware
+- **postFlash**         - bash script that sets up TonidoPlug 1.0 after flashing to factory firmware

 - **qr.py**             - python script to convert data to a screen-printable QR code

+- **simplenote_save.py**- python script to save a user's entire simplenote account (includes deleted notes)

 - **verifyVIN.py**      - verifies a VIN based on the VIN checksum digit calculation